Simonini Mini 2 Evo

 The Simonini Mini 2 Evo is an Italian aircraft engine, designed and produced by Simonini Racing of San Dalmazio di Serramazzoni for use in ultralight aircraft.

 Design and development

-The Mini 2 Evo is a single cylinder two-stroke, air-cooled, gasoline engine design, with a poly V belt reduction drive with reduction ratios of 2.3:1 or 3.0:1.
+The Mini 2 Evo is a single cylinder two-stroke, air-cooled, petrol engine design, with a poly V belt reduction drive with reduction ratios of 2.3:1 or 3.0:1.
 It employs capacitor discharge ignition and produces 33 hp at 8000 rpm.